 Note that this directive differs from the directive with the same name found on some Prolog implementations by requiring the first argument to be a module name (an atom) instead of a file specification.
 In Logtalk, there's no mixing between loading a resource and (declaring the) using (of) a resource.
 As a consequence, this directive doesn't automatically load the module.
-Loading the module file is dependent on the used back-end Prolog compiler and must be done separately (usually, using a source file directive such as use_module/1 or use_module/2 in the entity file or preferably in the application loader file file).
-Also, note that the name of the module file.
+Loading the module file is dependent on the used backend Prolog compiler and must be done separately (usually, using a source file directive such as use_module/1 or use_module/2 in the entity file or preferably in the application loader file file).
+Also, note that the name of the module may differ from the name of the module file.

-Warning: The modules must be loaded prior to the compilation of entities that call the module predicates.
+The modules must be loaded prior to the compilation of entities that call the module predicates.
 This is required in general to allow the compiler to check if the called module predicate is a meta-predicate and retrieve its meta-predicate template to ensure proper call compilation.